 How to Pluck Your Dog's Ears:

-- Apply some ear powder on your fingers and firmly grip a small amount of hair surrounding the opening of your dog's ear canal.
+- Firmly grip a small amount of hair surrounding the opening of your dog's ear canal.

-- If you can't get a good grip on the fur, apply more powder or use a hair removal tool.
+- If you can't get a good grip on the fur, use a hair removal tool (hemostat).
+Never push the tool deep into the ear canal.

 - Pluck the hair in a quick and gentle motion.
 You don't want a hard, steady pull or a tough jerk on the hair.
 It should come out rather easily (if it doesn't, don't pluck it).